MattHatwey/Manemo/chapter3.md

 "...So we need special gas masks..." said Matt.

 "How about this?" said Bubble.
 She made a Bubble with her magic, and put it on her head.
 She made another around her whole body, overlapping the head Bubble.
 Sirius put metal polish that she got from somewhere all over Bubble's head.
 Nothing happened to Bubble.
 "WOW!" said everyone.
 Bubble made bubbles for everyone.
 "Now we need a rocket."
 Everyone did not know how to make a rocket.
 Even Honest did not know how to make one.
 Calipi asked Honest to make a large piece of metal.
 Then she started denting the metal, making the shape of the rocket.
 She made a nice looking rocket.
 Snow was now inspired to finish making it.
 He started fixing some over-dented areas, and added interior.
 It was done.
 At this stage of the rocket, everyone was thinking about the fire.
 Then they all looked at Flame and Hatwey.
 Everyone brought the rocket outside, and Flame and Hatwey launched the rocket.
 Honest used magic to stop it from launching immediatly.
-Everyone brought snacks and food and pillows and blankets.
+Everyone brought snacks and food and pillows and blankets and towels and shampoo and body wash.
 There was a built in shower in the bathroom too.
 Everyone went in, and before they launched the rocket, Bubble covered the area where the fire was with a bubble.

 3...